CumulusNetworks/docs/content/guides/nvidia-air/Pre-Built-Demos.md

 2. Cumulus and SONiC in the Cloud
 3. SONiC in the Cloud

-All three demos are built on top of the NVIDIA Cumulus Linux {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2" text=" reference topology">}}.
+All three demos are built on top of the NVIDIA Cumulus Linux [reference topology](https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2).

 The reference topology provides a common and consistent pre-configured spine and leaf-based network topology, which serves as the basis for all supported NVIDIA demos and golden standards.
 This reference topology is intended to be a blank slate with minimal configuration to prepare the simulation to receive additional deployment and provisioning that demonstrates a feature or represents a fully operational production network.